Yandy Díaz Player Props: Rays vs. Athletics

-On Tuesday, Yandy Diaz (.326 on-base percentage in past 10 games, 76 points below season-long percentage) and the Tampa Bay Rays face the Oakland Athletics, whose starting pitcher will be Hogan Harris.
-First pitch is at 9:40 PM ET.
+Yandy Diaz -- with an on-base percentage of .333 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Luis Medina on the mound, on June 14 at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Athletics.
+In his most recent game he had a hitless showing (0-for-4) against the Athletics.

 Yandy Díaz Game Info & Props vs. the Athletics